Mitranim/gotools/dsadapter/readme.md

 import "github.com/Mitranim/gotools/dsadapter"
 ```

 After importing, you must call [`Setup()`](#setup) with a [config](#config-type).
 This generates an object that encapsulates configuration and state.
-Its methods include all of the package's API with the exception of constants.
+Its methods include all of the package's API with the exception of constants and a few utility methods (see the reference).
 The package itself remains stateless.
-You can call `Setup()` multiple times to generate different `dsadapter.State` objects within the same application.
+You can call `Setup()` multiple times to generate several isolated `dsadapter.State` objects within the same application.

 Example: